sergordon/GlobantChallenge/README.md

 - Automatic refresh on load and report button.

 ### ✅ Log Viewer
+- Logs are saved in the `logs/` folder:
 - View backend logs directly from the web UI.
 ---
 ## 📊 Technologies Used